ubc-library-rc/rdm/content/10-3_Data-deidentification_with_R.md

 ## Recap: Introduction to data de-identification
 *What is sensitive data, what makes it sensitive, and why is it important to de-identify data?*

-Sensitive data is “information that needs safeguarding against unwarranted access or disclosure” (Rod & Thompson, 2023), and this information can be related to both humans and animals.
+Sensitive data is “information that needs safeguarding against unwarranted access or disclosure” [(Rod & Thompson, 2023, p.
+252)](https://doi.org/10.5206/EKCH6181), and this information can be related to both humans and animals.

 Data may be “sensitive” because it can have identifying information of various levels.
 Some pieces of information can immediately identify someone, or when combined with other information can identify someone.
 These different kinds of identifiers are called:
 - Direct identifiers: Pieces of information that will immediately identify a participant